-LED bulbs eliminate the need for a filament, directly transforming electricity into light, through a transistor.
-This cuts out the need for a filament and the wasted energy towards heat.
+LED bulbs eliminate the need for a filament, directly transforming electricity into light, through a transistor; this eliminates the energy that is used to heat the filament.
 A 60 watt incandescent light bulb is equal in light to a 12 watt LED.
 The difference is significant, with LEDs using 5-15% of the energy towards light (compared to 2% of incandescent).

 MIT’s reflective solution

 A team of researchers at MIT have developed a new kind of incandescent bulb that makes use of the heat energy normally wasted in a traditional incandescent.
 Using photonic crystals to bounce energy back and forth between a folded ribbon of tungsten, the new design is three times more efficient than its predecessor, and more efficient than some of the less efficient LEDs on the market.